noclocks/NoClocksVault/04-RESOURCES/WebClips/2024-04-19 - Building a Company Handbook - A Step By Step Guide.md

 >
 > ### Training, Onboarding, Review, and Maintenance
 >
+>
 > On the surface, a handbook seems fairly straightforward, but don't overlook training and onboarding.
-Properly preparing team members with clear guidance on your documentation system ensures effective utilization, and preparing materials today will set your team up for success as new employees join the company.
+Properly preparing team members with clear guidance on your documentation system ensures effective utilization, and preparing materials today will set your team up for success as new employees join the company.Once we decided on our platform and the above details, we laid out an onboarding plan that included:
->
-> Once we decided on our platform and the above details, we laid out an onboarding plan that included:
 >
 > -   Clear documentation and how-to-guides to be read asynchronously
 > -   Beta testing before rolling the new solution out to the team